The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 The next step is to modify your existing Ajax Load More shortcode to allow for filters to be initiated on the Ajax Load More instance.

 To do this, set filters=”true” and also set the target parameter as the filter ID.
-You will also want to double check the Ajax Load More ID matches the target parameter in the Filters shortcode (as seen above).
+You will also want to double-check that the Ajax Load More ID matches the target parameter in the Filters shortcode (as seen above).

 See the Shortcode Parameters section below for documentation on additional Filter parameters.